Iowa Hawkeyes: Basketball

 Men's basketball as a varsity sport at the University of Iowa began in 1902, but it was on January 18, 1896, that Iowa played the University of Chicago in the first five-on-five college basketball game.
 The Maroons won that game, 15–12.
 Six years later, men's basketball became a sanctioned varsity sport under head coach Ed Rule.
 Rule coached the Hawkeyes in four non-consecutive seasons until 1908, compiling a 37–15 record.

 Iowa began competing in Big Ten games in 1909, and since then the Hawkeyes have won eight regular season Big Ten championships, the last in 1979.
 Iowa's first Big Ten title came in 1923, under coach Sam Barry.
 Barry also led the Hawkeyes to their second conference championship in 1926.
 Following Rollie Williams' 13 seasons, which lasted until 1942, Pops Harrison became coach.
 Harrison coached at Iowa until 1951, leading the Hawkeyes to their first unshared Big Ten championship in 1945.

 Perhaps the most-successful time period in Iowa basketball came under head coach Bucky O'Connor, who coached at Iowa until his death in 1958.
 Under O'Connor, the Hawkeyes played in two Final Four events, while winning two unshared Big Ten championships.
 Iowa played in the national championship game against San Francisco in 1956, but lost by 12 after taking an early double-digit lead.
 The Hawkeyes played in a third Final Four in 1980, and have also won the Big Ten tournament thrice since its 1998 inception, in 2001, 2006, and 2022.
-Iowa's current coach is Fran McCaffery, who coached at Siena College before coming to Iowa in 2010.
+Iowa's current coach is Ben McCollum, who coached at Drake University before coming to Iowa in 2025.
 The Hawkeyes have played their home games in Carver–Hawkeye Arena since 1983; the arena can currently hold up to 15,500 people.